zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 = Uploading in WordPress Dashboard =

+1. Download the latest version of this plugin from https://wordpress.org/plugins/wp-optimize/
-1. Navigate to the 'Add New' in the plugins dashboard
+2. Navigate to the 'Add New' in the plugins dashboard
-2. Navigate to the 'Upload' area
+3. Navigate to the 'Upload' area
-3. Select `WP-Optimize.zip` from your computer
+4. Select the zip file (from step 1.) from your computer
-4. Click 'Install Now'
+5. Click 'Install Now'
-5. Activate the plugin in the Plugin dashboard
+6. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `WP-Optimize.zip`
+1. Download the latest version of this plugin from https://wordpress.org/plugins/wp-optimize/
-2. Extract the `WP-Optimize` directory to your computer
+2. Unzip the zip file, which will extract the wp-optimize directory to your computer
-3. Upload the `WP-Optimize` directory to the `/wp-content/plugins/` directory
+3. Upload the wp-optimize directory to the /wp-content/plugins/ directory in your web space
 4. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==

+= Is optimizing my database safe? =
+Yes; optimizing does not involve any "tricks" or poking around in dangerous ways.
+It involves running routine clean-up operations using well-defined, common MySQL commands.
+Nevertheless, we always recommend backups, which cover every possibility; not just database malfunctions, but hackers, human errors, etc. We recommend <a href="https://wordpress.org/plugins/updraftplus/">UpdraftPlus</a>.

+= What savings can I expect to make? =
+This is a "how long is string?" sort of question.
+It depends completely on your site - how big it is, how many users interact on it, how long it has been running, and when you last optimised it.
+However, the savings and speed-ups can be substantial; it is always worth making sure that your database is optimized.

+= How do I get support? =
+In our support forum, here: https://wordpress.org/support/plugin/wp-optimize/

+= WP-Optimize does not make large savings on my database = This is rare; it’s probably because you’re with a shared web hosting company that doesn’t allow scripts to run an optimize command via SQL statements (SQL "OPTIMIZE" instruction).
+Please consult your web hosting company on this matter.

+= Is the plugin tried and tested? =
+Yes - WP-Optimize is WordPress's #1 most-installed optimization plugin, with over 500,000 users and a pedigree going back over 7 years.

-= Does WP-Optimize Supports InnoDB Format =
-InnoDB Table formats not supported.
-WP-Optimize will disable some features if it detects InnoDB table format.
-Optimization of the database will not work but other clean up features would work.
+= Does WP-Optimize support InnoDB tables? = WP-Optimize will disable some features if it detects InnoDB tables.
+Optimization of the database tables on-disk is not available, but other clean up features would work.

 = Can you help me restore my database? =
-No I can't.
-Please make a backup of your entire database before using this Plugin for the first time.
-Also backup your database when you upgrade to a MAJOR NEW version (for example - v0.9.8 to 1.5.5 ).
+I'm afraid that this is not possible.
+Please ensure that you make a backup of your entire database before using WP-Optimize for the first time, and when you upgrade to a major new version of it.
+We recommend <a href="https://wordpress.org/plugins/updraftplus/">UpdraftPlus</a>.

-= Is there any bug in this plugin =
+= Are there any bugs in this plugin? =
-The plugin is a development on the go - that means there are unforeseen situations and bugs.
+The plugin is an ongoing work; that means that it is impossible to rule out unforeseen situations and bugs.
 So I would recommend you to test it out on your local system or make a backup of your database (just to be extra careful).

-= Every time I clear transient options, it comes back automatically = WordPress automatically creates transient options.
-It is pretty difficult to completely get rid of it.
-This is why everytime you clean transient options, you will notice new transient options has been created.
-My best advice would be clear the transient options on a schedule.
-So, for example it may create 50 transient option in a week and you clear it weekly so the next 50 transient option comes in.
-Rather than having 100 transient option, you will have 50 per week.
+= How do I stop transient options from coming back automatically each time I clear them? = When WordPress uses a particular transient, that specific transient is re-created automatically.
+So, it's normaly for ones which are in active use to gradually re-appear.
+The best way to keep things optimal is to clear the transient options on a scheduled basis.
+For example, WordPress may create 50 transient option in a week.
+If you schedule WP-Optimize to clear these options on a weekly basis, you’ll have far fewer building up.

-= Optimization does not have any effect on database / it is not optimizing the database = Some of the shared web hosting company does not allow scripts to run OPTIMIZE command via SQL statements.
-If you are hosted with these web hosts, the optimize action will not be able to optimize your database.
-Please consult your web hosting company regarding this matter.

-= I am having error - Warning: mysql_num_rows(): supplied argument is not a valid MySQL result resource ...  =
-*   Upgrade/Update your WordPress to at least 3.8
-*   Upgrade/Update your WP-Optimize plugin
-*   Upgrade your PHP to at least 5.5.xx
-*   Upgrade your MySql to at least MySql 5.1.xx

-= Table size shows wrong / Not optimizing  =
-Please check your database for corrupted tables.
+= The table size shows wrong / Not optimizing  = Please check your database for corrupted tables.
 That can happen, usually your web hosting company can run the repair command on the db.

 == Screenshots ==